-1C-70 d.
-Submitting CoC and PHA Joint Applications for Funding for People Experiencing Homelessnes s.
+1C-7d.
+Submitting CoC and PHA Joint Applications for Funding for People Experiencing Homelessne ss.
 NOFO Section VII.B.1.g.
-Did your CoC coordinate with a PHA(s) to submit a competitive joint application(s) for funding or jointly implement a competitive project serving individuals or families experiencing homelessness (e.g., applications for mainstream vouchers, Family Unification Program (FUP), other programs)?
+1. Did your CoC coordinate with a PHA(s) to submit a competitive joint application(s) for funding or jointly implement a competitive project serving individuals or families experiencing homelessness (e.g., applications for mainstream vouchers, Family Unification Program (FUP), other programs)?
 No Program Funding Source 2.
 Enter the type of competitive project your CoC coordinated with a PHA(s) to submit a joint application for or jointly implement.

+Coordinating with PHA(s) to Apply for or Implement HCV Dedicated to Homelessness Including Emergency Housing Voucher (EHV).
+NOFO Section VII.B.1.g.

+Did your CoC coordinate with any PHA to apply for or implement funding provided for Housing Choice Vouchers dedicated to homelessness, including vouchers provided through the American Rescue Plan?
+Yes -- -----

+1C-7e.1.
+List of PHAs with Active MOUs to Administer the Emergency Housing Voucher (EHV) Program.

+Not Scored-For Information Only

+-

-1C-76 E. Coordinating with PHA(s) to Apply for or Implement HCV Dedicated to Homelessness Including Emergency Housing Voucher (EHV).
-3 NOFO Section VII.B.1.g.
-Vo d your CoC coordinate with any PHA to apply for or implement funding provided for Housing Cho ouchers dedicated to homelessness, including vouchers provided through the American Rescue an? ce Yes 10.70 1.
-List of PHAs with Active MOUs to Administer the Emergency Housing Voucher (EHV) Program 1C-7e. • Not Scored-For Information Only Doe EH' es your CoC have an active Memorandum of Understanding (MOU) with any PHA to administer the V Program? e Yes If yo ou select yes to question 1C-7e.1., you must use the list feature below to enter the name of every A your CoC has an active MOU with to administer the Emergency Housing Voucher Program.
+s your CoC have an active Memorandum of Understanding (MOU) with any PHA to administer the Program?
+Yes

+lf you PHA a select yes to question 1C-7e.1., you must use the list feature below to enter the name of every your CoC has an active MOU with to administer the Emergency Housing Voucher Program.

 PHA

+Wisconsin Housing